-As an open and public protocol, bitcoin does not have a strictly defined brand.
-Yet there is a recognizable symbol that has evolved over time and remixed endlessly.
+As an open and public protocol, Bitcoin does not have a strictly defined brand.
+Yet there is a recognizable symbol that has evolved and remixed endlessly.

 All products begin with user needs and end in those same users hands.
-User research is a fundamental activity that helps shift our focus from the act of building towards building the things that people care about.
+User research is a fundamental activity that helps us focus on things people care about.

-All users start without any knowledge of bitcoin or your particular product.
+All users start without any knowledge of Bitcoin or your particular product.
 As we learn more, our understanding and needs change.
-As designers, it is important to guide users through this experience.
+As designers, it is essential to guide users through this experience.

-Most bitcoin applications share certain user activities, from initial setup to making a transaction.
-It is important to follow expected patterns and behaviors users to reduce the risk of mistakes and allow users to seamlessly move between products.
+Most Bitcoin applications share certain user activities, from initial setup to making a transaction.
+It is vital to follow users’ expected patterns and behaviors to reduce mistakes and enable seamless switching between products.

-Learn some of the basic concepts behind the technologies that make bitcoin work, from what a bitcoin actually is to how transactions are confirmed.
+Learn the basics behind the technologies that make Bitcoin work, from what a Bitcoin is to how transactions are confirmed.

 Bitcoin applications roughly fall into a defined set of categories, from consumer-friendly wallets, to merchant tools, and more.

-Whether it’s for security or participating in the bitcoin network, bitcoin hardware is an essential part of the ecosystem and user experience.
+Whether it’s for security or participating in the network, Bitcoin hardware is an essential part of the ecosystem and user experience.